Aider-AI/aider/docs/benchmarks.md

 You'll see one set of error bars in the graph, which demark the range of results across those 10 runs.

-The OpenAI API variance doesn't seem to cause a large variance in the benchmark results.
+The OpenAI API randomness doesn't seem to cause a large variance in the benchmark results.

 ## Conclusions

-Based on these benchmarking results, aider will continue to use `whole` for GPT-3.5 and `diff` for GPT-4.
+Based on these benchmarking results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.
-While GPT-4 gets slightly better results with the `whole` edit format, it significantly increases costs and latency compared to `diff`.
+While GPT-4 gets somewhat better results with the `whole` edit format, it significantly increases costs and latency compared to `diff`.

-Since GPT-4 is already costly and slow, this seems like an acceptable tradeoff.
+The latency of streaming back the entire updated copy of each edited file is the real challenge.
+The GPT-3.5 models are quite responsive, and can stream back entire files at an acceptable speed.
+Aider displays a progress bar and live diffs of the files as they stream in, which helps pass the time.

+The GPT-4 models are much slower, and waiting for even small files to be completely "retyped" on each request is probably unacceptable.